Flowers Report

 Means of connection to the ground: Roots I guess and sheer mindlessness.

 Life expectancy: Unknown.
-It looks quite alive, but then again it generates fallout like a grubby atom bomb. - Leafy thing left side of TV.
+It looks quite alive, but then again it generates fallout like a grubby atom bomb.

 The quiet one.
 Seems to be growing quietly not making a fuss.